Dhirajx15/meweb/README.md

 # Introduction
-My Personal Website try infinit
+Dhiraj Kumar

-my Name Dhiraj and I am here to live my life on my ruule and love the Geography so much and want to do farming
+Bio: Embracing life on my own terms, passionate about Geography, Agriculture, and GIS.
+Dedicated by nature, I explore the wonders of our world with humility.